Stan3slaw/library/README.md

 ### MongoDB

 [Migrate](https://www.npmjs.com/package/migrate) library is using for creating and running migrations for MongoDB.

 All migrations store in `./src/common/db/mongodb/migrations`.

+The migrations history store in `./.migrate` (do not commit this file).

 - Creating migration based on template ./src/common/db/mongodb/templates/migration.template.ts